MicroFocus/ALMOctaneJavaRESTSDK/README.md

 Currently the admin sections are not available using generated entities - but the CRUD functions are available

 ## What's New
+* 16.1.100.2
+  * Added Query.NULL and Query.NULL_REFERENCE values for filtering not populated fields
 * 16.1.100.1
   * Added a new OctaneHttpClient using Jetty, for HTTP/2 support
 * 16.1.100